Best Trail Running Watches in 2018

 The fenix tracks elevation with a barometer for the most accurate altitude reading.
 It also measures vertical speed (how fast you are climbing or descending).
 And with auto-climb, the fenix changes the screen automatically to show more elevation-related data when the it detects you’re climbing uphill.

-There are three size options (and each version has different band colors to choose from): the 5S, the smallest of the three, the fenix 5, similar in size and function to the fenix 3, and the 5X, which is the largest and most expensive but is the only fenix with real topo and street maps.
+There are three size options (and each version has different band colors to choose from): the 5S, the smallest of the three, the fenix 5, similar in size and function to the fenix 3, and the 5X, which is the largest and most expensive.

 The fenix 5 also excels at other activities like mountain biking, skiing, swimming, and paddle sports (like kayaking or canoeing).
 So if you do more than just trail running, the fenix has you covered.
 And it looks just as good in non-sports situations as it does on the trail.